otrv4/otrv4/otrv4.md

 5. Verify the `sigma` as defined in
    [Ring Signature Authentication](#verification-verifya1-a2-a3-sigma-m).

-An Auth-I is an OTR message encoded as:
+An Auth-I is an OTRv4 message encoded as:

 ```
 Protocol version (SHORT)